6 Times Trump Derailed His Own Infrastructure Plan

 On July 19, Trump signed an executive order establishing a Presidential Advisory Council on Infrastructure.
 Before formally naming anyone to what was supposed to be a 15-member panel, Trump disbanded it on August 18.

-In the wake of Trump’s Charlottesville remarks business leaders had begun fleeing his Manufacturing Council and the Strategy & Policy Forum.
+In the wake of Trump’s Charlottesville remarks business leaders had begun fleeing his Manufacturing Council and the Strategic and Policy Forum.
 He suggested he was canceling those panels to spare those who stuck with him:

 No explanation was ever offered for the demise of the infrastructure council.